BBQWQ77/Plant-Identification-System-Based-on-plant.id/README.md

-# Plant-Identification-System-Based-on-plant.id
-This project is a plant identification app.
-Users upload a plant image, and the system uses the 'Plant.id' API to identify the plant, providing its name, probability, and similar images.
-Built with Tkinter, the app displays the results in a simple GUI, helping users confirm the plant species with clear information and related images.
+This project is a plant identification application.
+By uploading a plant image, the system uses the 'Plant.id' API to identify the plant in the image and returns the identification results, including the plant's name, identification probability, and similar plant images.
+The project is built using Tkinter to create a simple graphical interface, where users can click a button to upload an image, and the system automatically displays the identification results.
+Each identification result also shows similar plant images to help users further confirm the plant species.
+The results are displayed clearly in the GUI interface.

+### Install

+> pip install kindwise-api-client

+### **API key**
+The API key serves to identify your account and is required to make requests to the API.
+Get API key at [admin.kindwise.com](https://admin.kindwise.com/).

+### More detail
+The detailed description of the API can be found at https://github.com/flowerchecker/kindwise-api-client